DATASCI 185: Introduction to AI Applications

 • “Harmful responses from AI” vs. zero access to care for 75% of the world

-• The strongest critique: AI tools may give governments and employers an excuse to avoid funding real care
+• AI tools may give governments and employers an excuse to avoid funding real care

 Being cautious about AI therapy doesn’t mean defending the status quo.
 The status quo is also harmful.